pschmeichel2/classic_models_frontend_vue/doc/HowtoPublishOnAWS.md

    - `service nginx status`: Print the status of the reverse proxy server [nginx](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/java-se-nginx.html).
    - `sudo -Hiu webapp env`: Print the environment variables seen by the user 'webapp'.

+## Conclusion
+In summary, the provided approach may not be considered highly professional or robust when dealing with system changes.
+However, it can still serve the purpose adequately without encountering significant issues.